What You’ll Learn in This Blog

 Variable Declaration:

-- float length, breadth, area; - These variables store the length, breadth, and the calculated area of the rectangle.
+- float length, breadth, area; - These variables contain the length, breadth, and area of the rectangle.

 For Loop: